School of Health Professions and Education

 - assist underrepresented students in the nursing program,

-- make Utica College courses more inclusive and more accessible to students with disabilities, and
+- make Utica University courses more inclusive and more accessible to students with disabilities, and

 - assist allied health faculty from Historically Black Colleges and Universities to infuse gerontological information into their curriculum.